This article was updated on September 17, 2018.

 Often one of the best parts of working in a small business is the sense of community it provides.
-As such, it's crucial that you do your best to integrate a new team member into your company culture as soon as possible.
+As such, it's crucial that you do your best to integrate a new team member into your organizational culture as soon as possible.
 By doing so, all parties can benefit: New hires want to feel like they belong from their first day onward, while employers want their new hires to hit the ground running.

 If you find that new team members feel confused and overwhelmed, it may be an indication that your onboarding process needs improvement.
 Following these five steps can help you integrate your new employees quickly and seamlessly.